sbmlteam/sbml-test-suite/README.md

 🏁 Recent news and activities
 ------------------------------

-Please see the file [NEWS.txt](NEWS.txt) for a summary of the changes in the most recent release.
+Please see the file [NEWS.md](NEWS.md) for a summary of the changes in the most recent release.

 ☀ Background
 ----------